ceifa/blip-addons/README.md

 - Changes the title of the page for matching the chatbot you working
 - Allows <kbd>Ctrl + C</kbd>, <kbd>Ctrl + V</kbd> in different bots.
 - Changes the uppercase inputs to normal inputs.
+- Hability to add global waiting limit time to inputs.
-- More features in development.
+- More features in development!

 ## How to install